min2ha/ukwa-site/content/target/59082/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Committee of Public Accounts: Brexit and the future of customs

 Under current plans, the UK is set to leave the European single market and the customs union in March 2019.
 It would be catastrophic if HM Revenue & Customs' new customs system, the Customs Declaration Service, is not ready in time and if there is no viable fall-back option